Important Academic Links

-Please refer to the Academic Calendar for the last day of classes.
-Reading Days occur on the two days following the last day of classes, and the Finals period commences thereafter (see Exam Schedule).
-Also, unless an earlier deadline has been established and posted, all final papers (including Independent Research due at the end of the semester) must be submitted by 4:30 p.m.
-(EST) on the last day of the Finals period.
+Please refer to the Academic Calendar.
+Reading Days occur on the two days following the last day of classes, and the Finals period commences thereafter from December 8 through December 20.
+Also, unless an earlier deadline has been established and posted, all final papers (including Independent Research due at the end of the semester) must be submitted by noon (EST) on the last day of the Finals period, December 20.

 Regular class attendance is required.
 Refer to the online Academic Policies for more details.

 All students are expected to have read and studied assignments before class, including the first class of the semester.
 Initial assignments will be posted online on the course homepages on LawWeb.